zmy-9/MF-DAKT/README.md

 python3 main.py
 ```

 (If you have any questions, please contact me on time.
-My E-mail is zhangmoyu@bupt.edu.cn.)
+My E-mail is zhangmoyu@bupt.cn.)